 The UK Government’s rhetoric over Brexit has changed since Boris Johnson succeeded Theresa May as Prime Minister.
-A no-deal Brexit seems likelier than ever and the deadline is rapidly approaching.
+Despite the EU introducing a "flextension" to the Brexit deadline until January 31st, 2020, a no-deal Brexit is still a distinct possibility.

 But what are the EU and its member countries doing to prepare for a no-deal Brexit?
 This article will explain how the EU Commission (EC) and some of the key EU countries are preparing.

 How is the European Commission Preparing for a No-Deal Brexit?

 The EC has stated it is ready for a no-deal Brexit.
 It has repeatedly said there are plans to keep basic services running (such as air, travel, supplies, and financial services).